Smartrek/spidermesh_gateway_esp32/README.md

 	}

 ### type/(name of type)/parser.json
 For each definition of node type there is a folder created with the name of the type.
 Inside of it, there is a file name parser.json.
 It contain the definition of the payload of the node to allow the parsing machine to extract the data.
-Payload be be seen as a 128bits and multiple kind of payload are possible named as topic.
-The minimum topic required is the "status".
+Payload be be seen as a 128bits and multiple kind of payload are possible named as tag.
+The minimum tag required is the "status".
 Inside the element each variables of the nodes type are define using the following convention

 	"pos":[(start position), (bit length)]